Truncated Wigner method for Bose gases: Methodology

 \subsubsection{Relaxation}

 We may also consider an ideal, non-interacting BEC as an initial state for the TWA simulations, but before the actual time evolution, we can continuously turn up the nonlinear interactions between the atoms.
 If the process is slow enough and relaxes to the ground state, we may be able to produce the stochastic initial state of the interacting system.
-Although this may simplify the calculations, in practise the technique in a closed system does not necessarily converge to the correct interacting state \cite{isella_ruostekoski_06}.
+Although this may simplify the calculations, in practice the technique in a closed system does not necessarily converge to the correct interacting state \cite{isella_ruostekoski_06}.
 More complex models with open systems, kinetic equations and time-dependent noise can help the relaxation process at finite temperatures \cite{cockburn_nistazakis_10}.

-\subsection{Wigner representation and symmetric ordering}
+\subsection{Wigner Representation and Symmetric Ordering}

 The Wigner distribution returns symmetrically-ordered expectation values of any stochastic representations of quantum operators.
 In particular, the expectation values of the full multi-mode Wigner fields in the TWA simulations of the time-dynamics are symmetrically ordered with respect to every mode.
 In general, this can significantly complicate the analysis of the numerical results when quantum fluctuations are important \cite{isella_ruostekoski_06}.
-A numerically practical transformation of the symmetrically-ordered expectation values to the normally-ordered expectation values of physical observables can be done using projection techniques (as shown Refs.~\cite{isella_ruostekoski_05,isella_ruostekoski_06}).
-In the presence of an optical lattice, a natural approach is to project the stochastic field to the several lowest mode functions of the individual lattice sites.
-We define the amplitude of the $i$th mode of the site $j$ as
+A numerically practical transformation of the symmetrically-ordered expectation values to the normally-ordered expectation values of physical observables can be done using projection techniques (see Refs.~\cite{isella_ruostekoski_05,isella_ruostekoski_06,gross_esteve_11}).
+In the presence of an optical lattice, a natural approach is to project the stochastic field on to the several lowest mode functions of the individual lattice sites.
+We denote the annihilation operator for the atoms in the $j$th vibrational mode of the site $i$ as $\hat a_{i,j}$.
+We write the corresponding stochastic amplitude as $a_{i,j}$ which can numerically be obtained from

-where $\Psi_W$ is the stochastic field and $\varphi_{j}^{(i)}$ is the $i$th mode function of the well $j$.
-The integration is performed over the $j$th site and the site population reads
+where $\Phi$ is the stochastic field and $\varphi_{i,j}$ is the $j$th vibrational mode function of the site $i$.
+The integration is performed over the $i$th site and the normally ordered quantum expectation values for the site populations reads

-where $\langle\cdots\rangle$ denotes the normally ordered expectation value of the quantum operators, and $\langle\cdots\rangle_W$ the symmetrically-ordered expectation values obtained from the TWA simulations.
 Fluctuations are calculated using analogous transformations.
-For the on-site fluctuations of the atom number in the $j$th site we obtain
+For the on-site fluctuations of the atom number in the $i$th site we obtain

 Similarly, the relative atom number fluctuations between the sites $p$ and $q$ are obtained from

 Alternatively, we could have, for instance, written

 Calculation of $\langle\hat n_j^2\rangle$ then, however, results in double integrals over the sites that can be computationally slow when performed over a large number of realizations.